 What Is Type 1 Diabetes?

-Type 1 diabetes is an autoimmune disorder characterized by a high amount of sugar, known as glucose, in the blood.
+Type 1 diabetes is mostly an autoimmune disorder characterized by a high amount of sugar, known as glucose, in the blood.
 The reason for this is a little complex.

 Normally during digestion, the food you eat is broken down into glucose (among other things), which then enters the bloodstream.
-In response, your pancreas releases insulin, a type of hormone that helps cells all over the body suck up the glucose and use it for energy.
+In response, your pancreas releases insulin, a type of hormone that helps muscle and fat cells all over the body suck up the glucose and use it for energy.
 So far, so good.

-But in people with type 1 diabetes, the body’s immune system targets the insulin-producing cells in the pancreas called beta cells, attacking them as if they were bacteria or a virus.
+But in most people with type 1 diabetes, the body’s immune system targets the insulin-producing cells in the pancreas called beta cells, attacking them as if they were bacteria or a virus.

 When beta cells are damaged or destroyed, the pancreas can no longer make insulin, and sugar can’t be properly delivered to cells throughout your body.
 Instead, it builds up in the bloodstream, leading to a host of health issues.